DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grouping.md

 Note that if the `getColumnIdentity` function returns an object, you should also specify a custom group cell template using the `TableGroupRow` plugin's `groupCellTemplate` property as demonstrated in the following example:

 .embedded-demo(grouping/local-grouping-custom-advanced)

+## Remote Grouping

+It is possible to perform grouping remotely by handling grouping state changes, generating a request, and sending it to the server.

+Grouping options are updated once an end-user interacts with grouping UI.
+Handle grouping option changes using the `GroupingState` plugin's `onGroupingChange` and `onExpandedGroupsChange` events and request data from the server using the applied grouping options.

+In the case of remote filtering, you should use the `CustomGrouping` plugin instead of the `LocalGrouping` plugin.

+While waiting for a response from a server, the grouping state does not correspond the `Grid` component's data.
+So, in order to leave UI consistent, please specify `tempGrouping` and `tempExpandedGroups` properties to the `CustomGrouping` plugin based on the `grouping` and `expandedGroups` values from the `GroupingState` plugin at the time of sending a request.
+Once the grouped data is received from the server, pass it to the `Grid` component's `data` property and reset values provided to `tempGrouping` and `tempExpandedGroups` properties of the `CustomGrouping` plugin.

+The following example demonstrates the remote grouping with the local expanding/collapsing.

+.embedded-demo(grouping/remote-grouping-with-local-expanding)